mabel-dev/opteryx.dev/docs/sql-reference/statements.md

 LIKE pattern
 ~~~

-Specify a pattern in the optional `LIKE` clause to filter the results to the desired subset by the variable name.
+A case-insensitive `LIKE` clause to filter the results to the desired subset by the variable name.
 This does not require a left-hand operator, it will always filter by the variable name.

 **Related**: `SET`